nyanpasu64/amktools/docs/wav2brr.md

 - `volume`: Multiplies volume by this number (useful to reduce clipping from [anti-Gaussian prefiltering] and [resampling]).
 - `ratio`: Resampling ratio (output rate / input rate). `0.5` and `1/2` all produce a half-size sample.
 If you have OCD or are debugging this program, adding quotes prevents rounding within Python (but brr_encoder rounds anyway).
+- `target_rate`: Target sampling rate, that the sample will be resampled to.
+Cannot be used with `ratio`.
 - `at`: MIDI pitch of .wav file
 - `loop` (optional): Loop point (in samples).
 Hexadecimal values `0x000038AB` work without modification.
     + Omit to disable looping.